 The Kentucky Renewable Energy Consortium (KREC), administered by the Kentucky Pollution Prevention Center (KPPC) at UofL's J.B.
 Speed School of Engineering, encouraged faculty research through the Competitive Grants Program.
 KREC advanced and funded innovative research on renewable energy and energy efficiency that focuses on developing resource-responsible technologies and practices for the energy sector.
 A total of $864,000 was awarded to seven recipients in the latest round of grants.
 Though grant funding has expired, you can still join KREC on Facebook to share information, discuss ideas, ask questions or post items of interest to the renewable energy community and help get the word out about what's happening in renewable energy and energy efficiency in Kentucky!

-- Greenhouse gas emissions accounting/reporting
+- Greenhouse gas emissions accounting, offsetting and reduction strategies

 - Renewable energy pilot projects (biofuels, solar, wind, geothermal, hydro) - design, siting, monitoring, etc.

-- Product life-cycle analysis (ecological footprints)
+- Green Purchasing: Product life-cycle analysis (ecological footprints)

 - Community-scale composting and vermiculture